 - Program orientation will begin remotely with some in person activities, conditions permitting.

 - We have limited student housing options.
-Students studying in Madrid/Getafe may live with either host families or a single room in a residence hall.
+Students studying in Madrid/Getafe may live with either host families or in a single or double room in a residence hall.
 This will limit exposure to roommates over whom the program has no control and allow for strict adherence to COVID-preventative measures (limiting room capacity and visitors, higher cleaning standards, etc.).

 - We will ask our collaborating families to agree to a minimum protocol by means of which, if a family member falls sick (or has been in contact with a sick person), they should self-isolate in a room and quarantine for 10-14 days.